Engee documentation

 Description

-The N-Channel MOSFET and P-Channel MOSFET blocks model an n-channel or p-channel field-effect transistor with a metal-oxide-semiconductor (MBD) structure based on surface potential equations.
+The N-Channel MOSFET and P-Channel MOSFET blocks model an n-channel or p-channel field-effect transistor with a metal-oxide-semiconductor (MOSFET) structure based on surface potential equations.

 The block also includes the ability to model thermal effects.